Azure/azure-sdk/docs/android/design.md

 Azure services use a variety of different authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

+Primarily, all Azure services should support Azure Active Directory OAuth token authentication, and all clients of services that support Azure Active Directory OAuth token authentication must support authenticating requests in this manner.

 {% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accept an instance of the appropriate Azure Core credential abstraction, namely `TokenCredential`, `BasicAuthenticationCredential`, or `AzureKeyCredential`.

-{% include requirement/MUST id="android-auth-support" %} support all authentication techniques that the service supports and that make sense in a mobile context.
-Service principal authentication generally does not make sense, for example.

-> TODO: Determine what are the supported authentication scenarios, which credential types will represent them and where will said types reside (Azure Core, Azure Identity, etc.)

 {% include requirement/MUSTNOT id="android-auth-no-token-persistence" %} persist, cache, or reuse security credentials.
 Security credentials should be considered short lived to cover both security concerns and credential refresh situations.

 {% include requirement/MUST id="android-auth-azure-core" %} use authentication policy implementations from the Azure Core library where available.

+{% include requirement/MUST id="android-auth-reserve-when-not-suported" %} reserve the API surface needed for TokenCredential authentication, in the rare case that a service does not yet support Azure Active Directory authentication.

+In addition to Azure Active Directory OAuth, services may provide custom authentication schemes.
+In this case the following guidelines apply.

+{% include requirement/MUST id="android-auth-support" %} support all authentication schemes that the service supports.

 {% include requirement/MUST id="android-auth-provide-credential-types" %} define a public custom credential type which enables clients to authenticate requests using the custom scheme.

-{% include requirement/SHOULDNOT id="android-auth-credential-type-base" %} define custom credential types extending or implementing abstractions from Azure Core.
+{% include requirement/SHOULDNOT id="android-auth-credential-type-base" %} define custom credential types extending or implementing the TokenCredential abstraction from Azure Core.
+This is especially true in type safe languages where extending or implementing this abstraction would break the type safety of other service clients, allowing users to instantiate them with the custom credential of the wrong service.

-{% include requirement/MUST id="android-auth-credential" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
-If using a service-specific credential type, the implementation must be non-blocking and atomic.

 {% include requirement/MUST id="android-auth-credential-type-placement" %} define custom credential types in the same namespace and package as the client, or in a service group namespace and shared package, not in Azure Core or Azure Identity.

+{% include requirement/MUSTNOT id="android-auth-azure-identity-dependency" %} take compile-scope dependency on `azure-identity` library.

 {% include requirement/MUST id="android-auth-credential-type-prefix" %} prepend custom credential type names with the service name or service group name to provide clear context to its intended scope and usage.